 - What resources are available to people interested in aerobics?

 The average sedentary adult will reach a level of oxygen consumption close to 35 ml/kg/minute during a maximal treadmill test (where you're asked to walk as hard as you can).
 Translated, that means the person is consuming 35 milliliters of oxygen for every kilogram of body weight per minute.
 That'll get you through the day, but elite athletes can reach values as high as 90 ml/kg/minute!
 How do they do it?
 They may have good genes for one, but they also train hard.
 And when they do, their bodies adapt.
 The good news is that the bodies of mere mortals like the rest of us adapt to training too.
 Here's how.

 What are the fitness benefits of aerobic exercise?

 How our bodies adapt

-Here's what happens inside your body when you do aerobic
+Here's what happens inside your body when you do aerobic exercise regularly:

 - Downstream from the heart are your muscles, which get more efficient at consuming oxygen when you do regular aerobic exercise (remember, "consuming" oxygen means that the muscles are taking the oxygen out of the blood).
 This happens because of an increase in the activity and number of enzymes that transport oxygen out of the bloodstream and into the muscle.
 Imagine 100 oxygen molecules circulating past a muscle.
 You're twice as fit if the muscle can consume all 100 molecules than if it can only consume 50.
 Another way of saying it is that you're twice as fit as someone if your VO2 max is 60ml/kg/min. and theirs is 30ml/kg/min.
 In terms of performance in this scenario, you'll have more endurance because your muscles won't run out of oxygen as quickly.